sensebox/openSenseMap-API/packages/models/README.md

 This allows you to use parts like models and decoding in your own project.
 See `index.js`.

+## Configuration

+The package uses [lorenwest/node-config](https://github.com/lorenwest/node-config).
+The available configuration keys can be found in the [`index.js`](index.js) file.
+If you need an example for configuring the package, take a look at the [`docker-compose.yml`](../../tests/docker-compose.yml) file of the api tests.

 ## Changelog

 See [`CHANGELOG.md`](CHANGELOG.md)